wp-plugins/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.3.6 =
+* Setting the relation between taxonomy queries didn't work.
+* Indexing is now more compatible with other plugins, for example Cookie Law Info.

 = 3.3.5 =
 * Fixed a bug where excluding posts would cause the search to fail.